Speaker Profile

 Connect with the speaker?

 Dr. Nair has over 90 peer-reviewed articles in journals such as Brain, Neurology, Epilepsia, and Human Brain Mapping.
 His publications have been in the areas of human brain connectivity, invasive EEG recordings, brain stimulation, and clinical neurophysiology.
-Dr. Nair was a principal investigator for the NIH RO1 study on brain connectivity.
-This grant's main objective was to map abnormal brain connectivity in patients with focal epilepsy using a technique called cortico-cortical evoked potentials (CCEPs).

-He and his colleagues are credited in the discovery of CCEPs as a method of measuring effective brain connectivity.
-This methodology uses low-frequency electrical stimulation applied directly to intracranial electrodes placed as a part of a surgical evaluation for the treatment of epilepsy.
+Dr. Nair was a principal investigator for an NIH RO1 study on brain connectivity.
+This grants main objective was to map abnormal brain connectivity in patients with focal epilepsy using a technique called cortico-cortical evoked potentials (CCEPs).
+He and his colleagues are credited with the discovery of CCEPs as a method of measuring effective brain connectivity.
+This methodology uses low-frequency electrical stimulation applied directly to intracranial electrodes placed as part of a surgical evaluation for the treatment of epilepsy.
 This technique has now been adopted by numerous epilepsy centers across the world and has been validated methodology for exploring various pathological and functional brain networks.

 EVENTS & ACTIVITIES (Speaking, Spoken, and Authored)